dotBANNED/freshpcinstall/README.md

 - [Barrier](https://github.com/debauchee/barrier) - Barrier is a free program that allows you to use a single keyboard and mouse to control multiple computers.
 - [ShareX](https://getsharex.com/) - Free and useful screen capture, file sharing and productivity tool.
 - [Everything](https://www.voidtools.com/) - Find any file or folder by typing in its name.
 [EverythingToolbar](https://github.com/stnkl/EverythingToolbar)
+- [RevoUninstaller](https://www.revouninstaller.com/) - Revo Uninstaller allows you to safely uninstall programs.
+It will check for remaining junk files and lets you remove them accordingly.
+Also has some other useful tools in its toolkit.

 More Soon™ - for questions hit me up on Discord @ Stroopwafel#0041.